Functions Basics

 Limited availability

-This Function type is not available to all users.
-If you'd like to use it, contact support.
+This Function type isn’t available to all users.
+If you’d like access, contact support.